juliancwirko/elven-mint/README.md

 **Please always check and try to understand the code and possible limitations and bugs before using it for actual products**

-The script relays on [nft-art-maker](https://github.com/juliancwirko/nft-art-maker) output metadata.json file.
+The script relays on [nft-art-maker v4.0.0!](https://github.com/juliancwirko/nft-art-maker/tree/v4.0.0) output metadata.json file.
 Check out the repo, and you'll find more info about it.

-It would also be possible to use it without the nft-art-maker, but you need to prepare a similar metadata.json file as [here](https://github.com/juliancwirko/nft-art-maker#output-type-configuration); you would also need to pack the files into ipfs car file and upload them.
+It would also be possible to use it without the nft-art-maker, but you need to prepare a similar metadata.json file as [here](https://github.com/juliancwirko/nft-art-maker/tree/v4.0.0#output-type-configuration); you would also need to pack the files into ipfs car file and upload them.
 Files in the car archive example: `1.png, 1.json, 2.png, 2.json ....`.

 #### How it works